iKarmaaa123/terraform-mongodb-devops-project/README.md

           terraform apply -auto-approve

   ```
-Trigger:
+<h4> Trigger </h4>

 ```hcl
 on: push
 ```
-The workflow is triggered by any push to the repository.
+- The workflow is triggered by any push to the repository.

-Permissions:
+<h4> Permissions </h4>

 ```hcl
 permissions:
   contents: read
 ```
-Sets the permissions for the workflow.
+- Sets the permissions for the workflow.
 In this case, it allows read access to the contents.

-Environment Variables:
+<h4> Environment Variables </h4>

 ```hcl
 env:
   AWS_ACCESS_KEY_ID: ${{ secrets.AWS_ACCESS_KEY_ID }}